 Aluminum: A Hidden Toxin

-There’s another potential source of toxicity in energy drinks that you probably haven’t thought of—the can itself.
+There’s another potential source of toxicity in energy drinks that you probably haven’t thought of — the can itself.
 Aluminum cans have been the standard beverage container for decades, but aluminum is toxic to the human body.
 Hopefully, no one is eating the can after consuming the beverage, but energy drinks are acidic, and trace amounts of aluminum break apart and contaminate the beverage itself.
 The average American ingests about 7-9 milligrams of aluminum per day in food and drink.

 If you ingest a tiny amount of aluminum, your body’s natural detoxification processes can usually filter the toxins out.
 Consuming an excessive amount of canned beverages over a prolonged period is a different story.
 When you ingest toxic material faster than your body can process it, that material accumulates, overwhelming your system.
-Those with existing kidney problems are especially at risk because of a reduced capacity to filter toxins.
+Those with existing kidney concerns are especially at risk because of a reduced capacity to filter toxins.

 High levels of aluminum can cause disorders in the brain, bones, and nervous system including confusion, muscle weakness, brittle bones, and seizures.
 In children, aluminum toxicity can impair mental and physical development.